PtrMan/NaExp19-2/README.md

 * timespan between events is computed as a exponential decay like in [ANSNA](https://github.com/patham9/ANSNA) - this emerges naturally if timesteps are interpreted as terms in a similarity derivation <a<->b> <b<->c> | <a<->c>

 ## Control system
-It borrows some control strategy principles from [ALANN2018](https://github.com/opennars/ALANN2018) , especially
+It borrows some control strategy principles from [ALANN2018](https://github.com/opennars/ALANN2018) , especially:
 * using the truth (confidence) as a proxy for long term usefulness of items
 * derivations are treated as if they were items